pryv/dev-site/source/guides/data-modelling.md

       "type": "number"}}}
 }
 ```
-2. Fork the [Data Type repository](https://github.com/pryv/data-types) and add your `ecg.json` file
-3. Validate the JSON schema of your event type
+3. [Validate](https://github.com/pryv/data-types#data-types-validation) the JSON schema of your event type
 4. Publish these files on a webserver and indicate the `flat.json` file in the platform parameters :
 ```json
 EVENT_TYPES_URL: "https://api.pryv.com/event-types/flat.json"
 ```
+The detailed steps can be found [here](https://github.com/pryv/data-types#how-to-customize-your-data-types).

-### Share a single event
+## Share a single event

 Sometimes, your user might need to share a single event (and not a whole stream) with third parties.
 Pryv.io allows you to store an event in one or multiple streams, wich can facilitate the sharing of particular events.
 How so ?